ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

+### what is pipecaster?

 A scikit-learn extension library for building multi-input ML pipelines and for automating ML workflows.
 Provides slice notation for broadcasting pipeline construction operations across multiple inputs and a Keras-like layered interface for building deep pipelines step-by-step.
 Enables users to automate common screening tasks (data sources, feature engineering steps, ML algorithms, and hyperparameters) by including them in the ML pipeline.

+Pipecaster encourages input silos by modifying the sklearn interface from:
+`pipeline.fit(X, y).predict(X)`
+to
+`pipeline.fit(Xs, y).predict(Xs).`

+### motivation
+ML libraries often implicitly encourage concatenation of features from multiple data sources into a single feature matrix (X) prior to feature selection or ML.
+In practice, concatenation often reduces performance and greater predictive accuracy can be obtained by siloing the different inputs through the initial feature selection and ML steps and combining inferences at a later stage using voting or stacked generalization.
+## in-pipeline screening
+A typical ML workflow may involve screening different input sources, feature engineering steps, models, and model hyperparameters.
+Pipecaster allows you to semi-automate each of these screening tasks by including them in the ML pipeline.
+This can be useful when you are developing a large number of different pipelines in parallel and don't have time to optimize each one separately, and it may accelerate ML workflows in general.
+I wasn't able to find these in-pipeline operations in scikit-learn, Dask, or Spark ML.

 # sample architecture
 ![Use case 1](/images/architecture_1.png)